 There is also a large literature on trying to understand how subsampling methods work in other algorithms used in Bayesian statistics.
 Our current paper most closely resembles \cite{nagapetyan2017true}, which gives qualitatively similar conclusions for the stochastic gradient Langevin algorithm (SGLA) in some settings.
 Although our main messages are very similar, the details of our papers are quite different.
 Most obviously, we deal with generic subsampling chains while they focus on SGLA.
 More subtly, we provide absolute lower bounds on the convergence rates of our algorithms, while they provide only lower bounds on some natural upper bounds on convergence rates; this meant \cite{nagapetyan2017true} left open the small possibility that substantially faster convergence is still possible when their upper bounds are not sharp.

 Most previous subsampling papers involve pre-computation of control variates or other surrogates for the target distribution.
 Some of these have suggested adaptive choice of control variates, as in \cite{bardenet2015markov} and also the author's previous \cite{conrad2016accelerating} amongst other places.
 From the point of view of this paper, we view the adaptive stages of algorithms as essentially a sophisticated way of choosing good control variates.
 In a somewhat related direction, there is also a literature on ``preprocessing'' subsampling algorithms.
-These algorithms usually involve extensive pre-computation; see for example \cite{huggins2016coresets} and the references therein.
+These algorithms usually involve extensive pre-computation; see for example \cite{huggins2016coresets,SHF22} and the references therein.
 This approach avoids many of the issues raised in the present paper, and we believe that it has the potential to make a large impact on Bayesian computation for popular models - especially as it becomes more integrated into MCMC techniques.